Diamond Dicing

+In a modified form of the bibliometrics cube, we associated each publication with a main keyword, obtaining a 3-dimensional cube~\cite{springerlink:10.1007/978-3-642-20095-3_47}.
+Putting a threshold on the keyword dimension can restrict analysis to popular or mainstream topics.

-An extreme case is the 108,20,6 diamond, which involves the publications of authors I.~Pomeranz and S.~M.~Reddy in 8~hardware venues.
-Within this diamond, the most frequent keyword is `synchronous',which occurred 7 times more often than the least frequent, `sequential'.
-Globally (i.e., in the 0,0,0 diamond), these keywords are almost equally frequent and are ranked 286th and 289th.
+Consider constraining the authors to have at least 108~publications (on mainstream topics, in popular venues), the topics to have at least 6~occurrences (by prolific authors, in popular venues), and the venues to have at least 20~publications (by prolific authors, on mainstream topics).
+We find the publications of I.~Pomeranz and S.~M.~Reddy in 8~hardware venues.
+Within these publications the most frequent keyword is `synchronous', which occurred 7 times more often than the least frequent, `sequential'.
+Globally these keywords are almost equally frequent and are ranked 286th and 289th.
 These two authors are ranked 20th and 11th, globally.

-Setting high thresholds is particularly useful in obtaining smaller, more easily analyzed, sets of data.
-This motivates the problem of finding a $k$,$k$,1 (or $k$,$k$,2) diamond where the system is responsible for discovering that $k=119$ (respectively, $k=100$) results in the non-empty diamond with the fewest attribute values.